⛸️

 Members

 A skater becomes a member of the QT Club once she has successfully landed both a quad and triple axel in internationally or nationally recognized competitions, with both jumps having non-negative GOE and being free of any calls whatsoever, including <</</q/e/!.
 The QT Club was founded on 8/31/19, when Alysa Liu landed a clean 4Lz at JGP Lake Placid in Lake Placid, United States, one year and three months after she had landed her first clean 3A at the CCIA Competition in Dublin, United States.
-As of late 2023, there were 12 members of the QT Club.
+As of late 2024, there were 14 members of the QT Club.

 Prospective members